Pocketkid2/cs260fall2023/README.md

 * Login - Require users to login to contribute anything
 * WebSocket - For chat
 * React - Porting website to react

+## Extra features if I have time and can figure it out

+* When logged in, login and signup button at the top go away and are replaced with a single "signout" button
+* Require users to verify their email address
+* Add more things on the home page
+* Integrate with more websites